miguelrcborges/breeze/tools/quickshot/README.md

 # quickshot

-Minimal screenshotting tool with the goal of replace the one included in the window's shell.
+Minimal screenshotting tool with the goal of replacing the one included in the window's shell.

 Regular version supports every windows version from Vista and Server 2008.